clearlinux/clear-linux-documentation/source/ssntp/launcher.rst

 before launcher can be run.

 An optimized OVMF is available from ClearLinux.
-Download the `OVMF.fd`_ file and save it to /usr/share/qemu/OVMF.fd on each CN.
+Download the `OVMF.fd`_ file and save it to /usr/share/qemu/OVMF.fd on each compute node.

 To create a new instance, launcher needs a template ``.iso`` image to use as a backing file.
 Currently, launcher requires all such backing files to